LooksForFuture/HydroEngine/README.md

-# CipherEngine
+# HydroEngine
-Cipher is a general purpose game engine written for educational purposes.<br />
+Hydro is a general purpose game engine written for educational purposes and the successor to my previous ZeroEngine.
-As you have guessed, the name has been inspired by Metal Gear Solid games.